BY FRED SOKOLOW

-I recently released an instructional DVD and tab book called How to Solo on Ukulele, covering many strategies, both chord-based and scale-based, for soloing in practically any genre: blues, rock, country, folk, and more.
-In this lesson, you’ll learn an approach inspired by the blues guitar lexicon.
+In this ukulele lesson, you’ll learn how to solo based on an approach inspired by the blues guitar lexicon.
 It can also come in handy for rock and country soloing, as both of those genres are infused with the blues.

 Many blues guitarists—past and present, acoustic and electric—have practically lived in it the key of E major (that’s four sharps), as it’s great for soloing on the instrument.
 Lightnin’ Hopkins, Jimmy Reed, Clarence “Gatemouth” Brown, Arthur Crudup, and Muddy Waters almost always played their iconic licks in E, using a capo if the key wasn’t well suited to their vocal range.

 Guitar licks in E best translate to the key of A major (three sharps) on the ukulele.
 That’s because the uke is tuned like the top four strings of a guitar, but pitched a perfect fourth, or five frets, higher.
 In other words, a guitar’s E chord shape is a uke’s A chord.
 Let’s take a look at some of those primeval “E” blues guitar licks and turn them into “A” ukulele moves!

 A typical blues tune sits on the fence between the major mode and the minor.
 If you play an open A chord on the uke, an easy, third-string blues lick presents itself: When you open up the third string, the A chord becomes minor, as shown in Example 1.
 That open string is a blue note—the flatted third (C natural) in the key of A. You can play this major-minor move with simple hammer-ons to create a typical blues lick (Example 2).